T of C

 One interesting mention of huanpei comes in the play Xi Xiang Ji, where the female lead, Cui Yingying (lower image at right), hearing Scholar Zhang tuning his qin, wonders if he hears the sound of her huanpei as she walks.
 This is just before the part of the scene where Scholar Zhang expresses his feelings about her while playing the qin.5 This context makes one wonder: if a man hears a woman's jade pendants tinkling, what will be the effect if he describes to her the sound as Zhu Quan describes it below, rather than describing its beauty as a piece of jewelry.

-The melody of Tianfeng Huan Pei can be found only in Ming dynasty handbooks: it survives in seven handbooks from 1425 until the end of the Ming.6 In addition, but still in the Ming dynasty, the melody seems to have been borrowed for use with at least two other titles.
-Thus, a virtually identical melody to here was published in two handbooks around 1560 with the title Goudeng Yin7; also published around that time was a melody called Ziyi Yin8 that seems loosely based on the Tianfeng Huanpei melody here.
+The melody of Tianfeng Huan Pei can be found only in the Ming dynasty: it survives in at least 10 Ming handbooks from 1425 until the end of the dynasty.6 Seven are called Tian Feng Huan Pei, but still in the Ming dynasty the melody seems to have been borrowed for use with at least two other titles.
+Thus, a virtually identical melody to here was published in two handbooks around 1560 with the title Goudeng Yin7; also published around that time was a melody called Ziyi Yin,8 one completely different from the Tianfeng Huanpei melody here but the other loosely based on it.
+These latter titles seem to be used as preludes for the melodies that follow them.

 Zangchunwu Qinpu (1602) attributes this melody to Xie Juanzi.10